 - Possible compliance issues (such as the EU GDPR standards requiring knowledge of data storage location)

 When you store your mission-critical data in a public cloud you may save a little in the short-term.
 However, for long-term ROI and threat protection private cloud is likely better suited for backup.

-Learn how Backupify protects, restores, and optimizes your data for you now.
+Want to learn more?
+Discover how Backupify protects, restores, and optimizes your data with the protection of private cloud storage.